WHY THERE IS AN ERROR IN MARK 1:2 IN YOUR BIBLE: Another Example of the Evangelical Betrayal of the Bible

 Here it says “As it is written in the prophets.”
 You double check it with the New King James Version (NKJV), and here too it says, “As it is written in the prophets.”
 Now, that does make sense; if the first part is from Malachi and the second from Isaiah, then describing these quotes as written in “the prophets” is accurate.
 Whew!
 That’s a relief!
 There’s no error here, after all.

 But something is still nagging at you.
-Your church doesn’t use the KJV or the NKJV.
+Your church does not use the KJV or the NKJV.
 In fact, you seem to remember being told that these are not accurate Bibles, something that had to do with the Greek text of the New Testament that the translators used being based on bad manuscripts.
-You hadn’t really understood that but you had taken their word for it.
+You had not really understood that but you had taken their word for it.
 You also remember being told that the New American Standard Bible is very accurate, so you decide to check it, hoping that it will agree that Mark’s quotations are “written in the prophets.”
 But to your horror you find that, like the NIV, it says “As it is written in Isaiah the prophet”!

 Then you recall hearing that the new English Standard Version is supposed to be very accurate, so you check that one, and it also says, “As it is written in Isaiah the prophet,” with an accompanying footnote that says “Mark 1:2 Some manuscripts in the prophets.”
 (Those must be the bad manuscripts used by the KJV and NKJV translators, you guess).